yangwenbo99/csapp-global-errata/README.md

 Thus, many mistakes of the global edition have not been corrected.
 This repository is a collection of those mistakes haven't been corrected in the authors' website.

+## Contributions

+All contrinutions are welcomed.
+You can either send a pull request directly or create a new issue.

 ## Preface